 With your surgeon’s approval, you may return to driving as soon as one month after surgery, as long as you feel comfortable doing so.
 Remember – DO NOT drive if you are taking narcotics.

 What can I do to prepare for the best outcome after a knee replacement surgery?

 While our staff promises to do everything we can to ensure your total joint success, what you do matters just as much.
-Download or attend the preparation class, do your best to get in shape prior to surgery, follow your doctor’s orders, and never hesitate to ask questions.
+Do your best to get in shape prior to surgery, follow your doctor’s orders, and never hesitate to ask questions.

 - 10 Benefits to Having Your Total Joint Surgery at Pullman Regional Hospital

 - 5 Ways to Prepare for Your Joint Replacement Surgery